The Philippines and the World Bank: Overview

-Notable Projects
+Notable projects

 Roughly half of World Bank projects in the Philippines have centered around rural infrastructure, private sector infrastructure, climate change, and civic engagement.
 The Binga Power Project in 1957 marked the first World Bank Project in the Philippines.
 The project helped satisfy demand for electricity on the island of Luzon by providing four 25 MW generators, a rock filled dam that stores a reservoir, a 90 meter wide spillway that handles flood water, an underground powerhouse with surge chambers, and a pressure tunnel to deal with water flow.
 In 1966, the World Bank/IBRD committed $25 million for the Private Development Corporation of the Philippines Project 2, which provided loans to stimulate productive private enterprises.
 The Magat River Multipurpose Project in 1978 was the most expensive project of the 1970s at $150 million and provided a dam, tunnels, and reservoir resettlement.
 After continued development throughout the 20th century and into the 21st century, the Philippines suffered a setback in 2013 when Typhoon Haiyan struck.
 The World Bank stepped in and contributed $500 million for recovery efforts.
 In line with its history of attempting to reduce poverty, the Philippines most recently accepting a $300 million loan for the Pantawid Pamilyang Pilipino Program, a conditional cash transfer program.

+The World Bank's other projects is their commitment for civil engagement such as children development, migration, and employment.
+The Department of Social Welfare and Development and the Department of Education, Culture, and Sports has had their objective to promote the mental health and stability from children by covering around 2.7 million children in three regions costing $51 million for the research and service delivery cost.
+The Department of Labor and Employment are licensed to assist oversea workers as migrant management is an issue for the Philippines as around 8.2 million Filipinos are abroad with around 75,000 Filipinos in deployed oversea labor monthly in which programs have been funded $200 million that supports pre-departure orientation and public services.
+The Philippines have low-paid jobs that projects from 2010 focuses on the improvement of the accessibility of the labor market, fixing minimum wage, and making job programs cost-effective.

+In 2021, Fisheries and Coastal Resiliency Project gives funds around $3 million for the Department of Agriculture–Bureau of Fisheries and Aquatic Resources to help the fishing industry improve in its management of its resources and to enhance production and gain access from Government Financial Institutions.
+It will also improve conditions of the fisherman, aquaculture farmers, and fishery-based enterprises by assisting them in marketing their products such as using digital marketing.
+The Environmental and Social Management are to monitor this project to prevent any harm to the ecosystem of the aquatic life and to ensure the positive livelihood and improvement for these farmers.